 White muffin tin with cooked zucchini muffins on a green napkin with a zucchini sitting next to it and shredded zucchini in one of the muffin rings.

-Get the recipe: Healthy Hidden Veggie Zucchini Muffins
+Get the recipe: Kid-Requested Healthy Zucchini Muffins (20-Minutes)

 Ingredients